West Midlands · Punjabi community · post offices and newsagents

 Best card machine for post offices and newsagents in Coventry (Foleshill and Stoney Stanton) 2026

 The best UK card machine for post offices and newsagents in Coventry (Foleshill and Stoney Stanton) in 2026 is Dojo Go, on Dojo.
-Post Office branches run high transaction counts (50-200 per hour at busy branches).
+Post Office branches run high transaction counts during peak periods at busy branches.
 Dojo handles the throughput plus integration with Post Office Horizon-NG (the new Post Office IT system).
 Same-next-day settlement helps the daily cash float.
 Multi-network connectivity reduces dropout risk on a high-volume counter.

 Our pick for post offices and newsagents in Coventry (Foleshill and Stoney Stanton)